membraneframework-labs/membrane_timescaledb_reporter/README.md

       - ./postgresql.conf:/opt/bitnami/postgresql/conf/postgresql.conf
 ```

+## TimescaleDB parameters
-There are two TimescaleDB specific attributes worth mentioning:
+There are two TimescaleDB specific attributes from config worth mentioning:
  - `chunk_time_interval` - used for hyper table creation, more in [documentation](https://docs.timescale.com/latest/api#hypertable-management)
  - `chunk_compress_policy_interval` - used as time interval for timescale's daemon compressing chunks, more in [documentation](https://docs.timescale.com/latest/api#add_compress_chunks_policy).

 Adjust them accordingly to your membrane pipeline configuration and
 amount of incoming events.
 For quick testing shorter intervals might be preferable as metrics can accumulate very fast.

-Last attribute - `log` - if is set to `false`, decreases number of logs for higher readibility and better performance.
+Last attribute - `log` - if is set to `false`, decreases number of logs for higher readability and better performance.

 Additional reporter options are:
 ```elixir